nathandaven/nathandaven/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on PHP and MySQL features at Government Window, LLC.
+- 🌱 I’m currently learning SFML and C++ gamedev.
+- 💬 Ask me about coffee :D
+- 📫 How to reach me: ndavenport3@gatech.edu
+- 😄 Pronouns: he/him!

 <!--
 **nathandaven/nathandaven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.